quitesb/Python-Keylogger/readme.md

 # Simple Keylogger

 This project is a simple keylogger that I built to enhance my cybersecurity studies.
+- the main.py file contains the keylogger code, the other files are just simple tutorials

 > **WARNING:** This software is intended for educational purposes only.